Undline/UndChain/readme.md

 UndChain itself has a startup developer fund of 1 million GP as well as 10 million SP.
 UndChain will also use this fund to support new co-chains since new blockchains coming into UndChain help support the eco system and make UndChain better.

-Currently there are no active bounties at this time, as the system is still under development, but I am going to make some examples of what a warrant should look like. *Note: this is currently being posted in GitHub, but will eventually only exist on UndChain once the Code Ledger side chain goes live*
+Currently there are no active bounties at this time as the system is still under development, but I am going to make some examples of what a warrant should look like. *Note: this is currently being posted in GitHub, but will eventually only exist on UndChain once the Code Ledger side chain goes live*

 ## Example of Bounties